About Keeping Pace

 - Presents program profiles from a cross-section of program types, including state-led and district-led, supplemental and full-time, charter schools, and both synchronous and asynchronous programs.

-- Provides state profiles of K-12 online learning, in alphabetical order.
+- Provides profiles of K-12 online and learning policy and program activity for each state, in alphabetical order.

 - Identifies key issues and trends in online learning, building on the data gathered through the development of the program and state profiles.

-The information found in Keeping Pace 2012 came from two primary data-gathering efforts: a web-based program survey, and a combination of Internet research, emails, and phone interviews with personnel from state education agencies, online programs, and other sources.
+The information found in Keeping Pace 2013 came from a combination of Internet research, emails, and phone interviews with personnel from state education agencies, online programs, and other sources.
+We are grateful to these contacts for generously giving their time and support to our research efforts.